SharePoint/sp-dev-docs/docs/general-development/sorting-search-results-in-sharepoint.md

 ![Conceptual overview topic](../images/mod_icon_badge_conoverview.png)

-Sort search results programmatically—by rank, by managed property value, by a formula expression, or in random order—by using the Query object model in SharePoint.
+Sort search results programmatically—by ran k, by managed property value, by a formula expression, or in random order—by using the Query object model in SharePoint.

 You can sort the search results for SharePoint in four ways: